huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 }
 ```

 But when we can't written a strict morphisms points out from the initial object, because theoretically, empty set can't have members, so any morphism points out from empty set is the empty set itself.
 But *void*, *null* and *undefined* are all implemented in javascript, so they have members which means they are not empty at all.
-That's why I will using Haskell notation for the morphism called *absurd*:
+That's why I will using `Haskell` notation for the morphism called *absurd*, since the `Void` in Haskell` corresponds to the concept of empty set:

 ```Haskell
 absurd :: Void -> a